seanslma/maki/Coding/VSCode/Shortcuts.md

 ```
 Then search for what you need

+## open `keybindings.json`
+This file contains your custom keybindings.
+I
+- Open the Command Palette by pressing `Ctrl + Shift + P`
+- Type `Open Keyboard Shortcuts (JSON)` and select the corresponding command

 ## search text
 ```
 Ctrl + F         # search in the current file